dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 The `VerticalOptions` properties of a `HorizontalStackLayout`, and its child views, can be set to fields from the `LayoutOptions` struct, which encapsulates an *alignment* layout preference.
 This layout preference determines the position and size of a child view within its parent layout.

-> [!TIP]
-> Don't set the `VerticalOptions` property of a `HorizontalStackLayout` unless you need to.
-The default value of `LayoutOptions.Fill` allows for the best layout optimization.
-Changing this property has a cost and consumes memory, even when setting it back to its default value.

 The following XAML example sets alignment preferences on each child view in the `HorizontalStackLayout`:

 ```xaml